Clicky Skip to Content

 Can You Use Tamari Instead of Soy Sauce?

 If you are out of Soy Sauce and don’t want to rush to the store to purchase more, you’ll be glad to know you can use Tamari in its place instead.
-The amount you use is exactly the same as that of Soy Sauce — to put it simply if your recipe required one tablespoon of Soy Sauce, you will use one tablespoon of Tamari as well.
+The amount you use is exactly the same as that of Soy Sauce — to put it simply, if your recipe requires one tablespoon of Soy Sauce, you will use one tablespoon of Tamari as well.

 Tamari- a Japanese form of soy sauce